MicrosoftDocs/dataexplorer-docs/data-explorer/t-sql.md

 |*value*|scalar|&check;|The value to assign to the request property.|

 > [!NOTE]
-> * Set statements impact only the tabular expression statements that immediately follow them.
 > * Two statements must be separated by a semicolon, and there should be no empty line before the query.
+> * Request properties apply only to the tabular expression statements that immediately follow.

 ### Examples